 AIS is an X-linked recessive condition due to a mutation in the androgen receptor gene (AR).
 This is a loss of function mutation so that, although androgen synthesis is normal, the typical post-receptor events mediating the hormonal effects on the tissues are absent.

 Based on the degree of androgen insensitivity, the sexual characteristics of affected individuals can vary from typically feminine to mainly male.
-At birth, there is feminization of external genitalia, absence of secondary sexual characteristics at puberty, with infertility in a genotypical male.
+At birth, there is a feminization of external genitalia, the absence of secondary sexual characteristics at puberty, with infertility in a genotypical male.
 AIS can be classified into three types: